ecoiahq/content-ops-starter/content/pages/Our-Work.md

         subtitle: Content Strategy
         text: >
-          Our creative director guided the refreshed content strategy and production for the UK's leading agri-food and environmental research facility.
+          Our creative director guided the refreshed content strategy and production for Fera, the UK's leading agri-food and environmental research facility.
+View the latest content via the link below.
         image:
           type: ImageBlock
           url: /images/abstract-feature3.svg